 Negative thought patterns may play a part in the choices you make about your health.
 This includes thought like:

 "This pain stops me from doing the things I like."

 Stress can also be a major part of a pain cycle.
 It is stressful to have a health problem.
-They can causes worries about money and affects how you get along with loved ones.
+They can cause worries about money and affect how you get along with loved ones.
 This stress can make pain worse and slow healing.

 Learning about your thought patterns and stress triggers can be an important step to help you manage your pain.
 Cognitive behavioral therapy (CBT) can help you with these steps and show you ways toward a better quality of life.

 You may have been told that you are only imagining your pain.
 It can be a very frustrating part of chronic pain.
 Part of CBT is to accept that the pain is real.
 Then you can create healthy thought patterns to help manage it.
 CBT is based on your needs.
 It will require you to be realistic about your pain, what you do to treat it, and how you expect to get better.
 Your therapist will help you to::